xnz-coin/dash/doc/zmq.md

 There are several possibilities that ZMQ notification can get lost during transmission depending on the communication type your are using.
-Dashd appends an up-counting sequence number to each notification which allows listeners to detect lost notifications.
+Xnz appends an up-counting sequence number to each notification which allows listeners to detect lost notifications.